 Digital marketing facilitates direct, conversational interaction with consumers through social media, reviews and personalized communication, deepening the relationships between consumers and a brand.

 A digital campaign can be rapidly modified and optimized based on performance data, current market conditions or unforeseen variables.
-This may look like a quick ramp-up with easier scalability, or earlier testing and faster learning in order to gauge the effectiveness of a particular campaign.
+This can look like a quick ramp-up with easier scalability, or earlier testing and faster learning in order to gauge the effectiveness of a particular campaign.
 The agility of digital marketing allows teams to better adapt or flex to current demands.

 Digital marketing can involve communicating with consumers over 20 or 30 campaigns, each delivered to different audiences across multiple digital marketing channels.
-Transparent and open communication is generally required to coordinate between departments and ensure that messaging remains both cohesive and specific to an individual platform and audience.
+Transparent and open communication is required to coordinate between departments and help ensure that messaging remains both cohesive and specific to an individual platform and audience.

 The digital media landscape is crowded, and consumers make split-second choices about where to turn their attention.
 In the vast ecosystem of digital marketing departments, many organizations retain social media managers and other professionals with specialized digital marketing skills.
 Successful organizations stand out by providing the most relevant and unique experiences possible for potential customers and leads.